§ 01 · Cross-sector position

 Sector · 04Retail & hospitality.

 Key insight.
-Sector faces increased exposure to signed-installer distribution and credential abuse; no in-window POS / hotel ransomware wave was confirmed in open sources, but dark-web collection gaps limit certainty.
+Sector faces increased exposure to signed-installer distribution and credential abuse; Harbour Plaza booking-database exposure reported in window.
 C9 C6

 Findings

-• Signed-installer distribution risk (Fox Tempest) — increases social-engineering success for fake support / RMM tools used to drop loaders and stealers.
+• Signed-installer distribution risk (Fox Tempest) — increases social-engineering success for fake support tools.
 C6

-• Customer data exposure — Harbour Plaza booking-database reporting indicates material customer-record exposure; downstream impact should be triaged by partnerships and legal teams.
+• Customer data exposure — Harbour Plaza booking-database reporting indicates material customer-record exposure.
 C9

-• Credential stuffing & loyalty-account takeover — persistent trend; defenders should prioritise rate-limiting and fraud detection for loyalty portals.
+• Credential stuffing & loyalty-account takeover — persistent trend.
 C10

 Recommended executive action

-• Authorize immediate vendor & installer validation — block suspect signed installers and require out-of-band verification for vendor remote-support tools.
+• Authorize immediate vendor & installer validation — block suspect signed installers.
 High confidence

 SynthesisAPAC cross-sector summary & risk outlook.

 Cross-sector synthesis.
-Identity compromise via vishing + AiTM SSO (UNC6671 / BlackFile) and software supply-chain abuse (Fox Tempest signed malware, Mini Shai-Hulud npm) are the dominant enabling conditions across all four observed sectors.
+Identity compromise via vishing + AiTM SSO and software supply-chain abuse (Fox Tempest, Mini Shai-Hulud) are the dominant enabling conditions across all four sectors.

 Top prioritised actions for leadership.
-Enforce phishing-resistant MFA (immediate), approve emergency NGFW patching for affected PAN-OS instances (urgent), and mandate CI/CD token rotation + package audits for MSSPs and development teams (immediate).
+Enforce phishing-resistant MFA (immediate), approve emergency NGFW patching (urgent), mandate CI/CD token rotation + package audits (immediate).
 High confidence

 § 02 · Consolidated & prioritised